Ad – This post is in collaboration with Ikea and Hubbub.

 So, what are we actually doing?

 As part of the Live Lagom campaign which is hosted by Ikea & Hubbub, we’re setting ourselves three main areas that we’d like to improve upon.
-They are areas where we think we could live more sustainable and to help us achieve these goals Ikea are kindly providing us with a selection of products that should make it possible for us to do so.
+They are areas where we think we could live more sustainably and to help us achieve these goals Ikea are kindly providing us with a selection of products that should make it possible for us to do so.

 Firstly we’d love to grow more of our own fruit and veg.